-I’ve always known how important it is for us to deal with our issues before the person we need to talk to is no longer around.
-The last year dealing with my father’s terminal illness has taught me that.
+I’ve always known how important it is for us to deal with our issues before the person we have an issue with, is no longer around.
+Dealing with my father’s terminal illness has taught me that.

-Sadly, if we don’t deal with our issues, those issues inevitably stay with us.
-It’s even harder when a loved one is terminally ill and we still have unresolved issues to resolve.
+Sadly, if we don’t deal with our issues, those inevitably will stay with us.
+It’s even harder when a loved one is terminally ill, and we still have unresolved issues to resolve.
 To be honest it’s only when a loved one is faced with a terminal illness that we realise how many unresolved issues we’re dealing with that may never be resolved.

-To leave unresolved issues because we’re afraid to say what they are, means we’ll continue to live with those issues many years after our loved ones have gone.
-But of course, it very much depends on the relationship.
-If we had the best of relationships in the first place I’m sure we’d have very little issues to address.
+To leave unresolved issues because we’re afraid to say what they are, means we’ll continue to live with those issues long after our loved ones have gone.
+But it very much depends on the relationship.
+If we had the best relationship in the first place, we’d have very little issues to address.
 It’s not something I’ve been lucky to witness.